Rachelnarios/Code-Sample/r01/README.md

 ```
   Above rule copies any file with suffix `.a` into another file with the same name except having suffix `.b`

-### Exercise 2 (Please submit Makefile and hello.c.
+### Exercise 2 (Please submit the Makefile and hello.c.
 The Makefile should also contain the debug flag discussed in exercise 3)

 * Rewrite the given Makefile using pattern matching and variables.
 Make it as clean and re-usable as possible.